-During the summer of 2014, Compassion in World Farming’s Investigation Unit went undercover to visit 16 rabbit factory farms in 5 countries – Italy, Greece, Czech Republic, Poland and Cyprus.
+During the summer of 2014, Compassion in World Farming’s former Investigation Unit went undercover to visit 16 rabbit factory farms in 5 countries – Italy, Greece, Czech Republic, Poland and Cyprus.

 What they found is the unknown face of factory farming: millions of animals stuck in the Cage Age…

 Undercover investigation: exposing the biggest secret of the Cage Age

 Please be aware this video contains scenes of a distressing nature.

 Our investigators documented appalling suffering, with rabbits confined in tiny cages of bare wire, causing injuries and stress, and leaving them unable to express their natural behaviours of hopping, moving freely, digging or hiding.